-The Responsible Authorities have 28 consecutive days to consider the application served upon them.
-Members of the public also have a 28-day period within which to consider making a relevant representation - see 'Representations' below.
+The responsible authorities have 28 consecutive days to consider an application served upon them.
+Members of the public also have a 28-day period within which to consider making a relevant representation (see below).

-Where no objections or relevant representations are made by Responsible Authorities or the public, the Licensing Authority must grant the Premises Licence on the 29th consecutive day subject only to the Mandatory Conditions and the Operating Schedule.
+Where no objections or relevant representations are made by responsible authorities or the public, we must grant the premises licence on the 29th consecutive day, subject only to the mandatory conditions and the operating schedule.

-However, if relevant representations are received, the Licensing Authority must hold a hearing and consider the representations, unless successful mediation has occurred.
+If we receive relevant representations we must hold a hearing and consider these unless successful mediation has occurred.

-The Council will hold a hearing where valid objections or representations from Responsible Authorities, or any other person, whether or not they live or have a business in the vicinity, are received:
+We hold a hearing where valid objections or representations from responsible authorities, or any other person, whether or not they live or have a business in the vicinity, are received.

-A representation is not relevant if it does not directly relate to the application and to the promotion of one or more of the licensing objectives (see above).
+A representation is not relevant if it does not directly relate to the application and to the promotion of one or more of the licensing objectives.

-Representations can be negative (objection) or positive (in support) of the application and must be made in writing or by email (see Contact Information below).
+Representations can be negative (objection) or positive (in support) of the application, and must be made in writing or by email.

-Mediation is successful where all parties, i.e. the applicant, all parties making relevant representations and with the agreement of the Licensing Authority; agree that the reasons for representation have been overcome and that these may be reflected in the licence issued, i.e. the operating schedule/licence conditions.
+Mediation is successful where all parties (the applicant and all parties making relevant representations) and with the agreement of the licensing authority, agree that the reasons for representation have been overcome and that these may be reflected in the licence issued, ie the operating schedule/licence conditions.

 Hearing (mediation unsuccessful)

-The applicant and parties described above must give notice to us at least 2 working days before the start of the hearing stating:
+The applicant and parties described above must give notice to us at least two working days before the start of the hearing stating:

 - whether they will attend the hearing in person